Jobs

 Specifically, the Director of Development will:

-• Work with the full CHI team to build, expand and improve public relations and promotional plans and platforms to increase awareness of CHI’s work and opportunities to improve lives of people with HI.
-Such plans should reach all stakeholders and constituents including but not limited to patients, families, researchers & scientists, medical professionals, hospitals, donors and anyone poised to advance the CHI mission.
+• Work with the full CHI team to build, expand, and improve public relations and promotional plans and platforms to increase awareness of CHI’s work and opportunities to improve the lives of people with HI.

 • Conduct ongoing research on current and prospective donors (individuals, foundations, corporations and other organizations) with an end goal to acquire major gifts from new donors, and to renew and upgrade gifts from current donors.

-• Lead strategic research to support the CEO, the COO and the board to help with ongoing major gift development and strategic awareness programs on an international basis.
+• Support strategic research to support the CEO, the COO and the board to identify new board members who can help with ongoing major gift development.

 Foundation and Government Relations: